rohan818/LearningCMS-DjangoApp/README.md

 Once the application is running, access it by navigating to `https://localhost` in your web browser.

-## Features

-- **Flexible Course Content Models**: Leverage model inheritance and generic relations for versatile course creation.
-Utilised crafted webscraping tools to fetch sample course details from free and open learning platforms.
-- **Instructor Dashboard**: A comprehensive system for instructors to manage courses and content efficiently.
-- **Student Dashboard**: Easy registration and interactive dashboard allowing access to courses and course content.
-- **RESTful API**: Extensive API for the e-learning platform.
-- **Real-time Chat**: Django Channels-based chat rooms for interactive learning environments for the students.
-- **Production Environment**: Docker Compose setup with NGINX, uWSGI, and Daphne for robust production deployment.

 ## Demo GIFs
 To give you a quick overview of the platform's capabilities, here are a few demonstrations: